MDIL-SNU/SevenNet/README.md

 pip install sevenn --extra cueq12  # cueq11 for CUDA version 11.*
 ```
 The cuEquivariance can be enabled using `--enable_cueq` when training with `sevenn` via command line, and by setting `enable_cueq=True` in the `SevenNetCalculator`.
+Note that you need Python version >= 3.10 to use cuEquivariance.

 ## Usage<a name="usage"></a>
 ### ASE calculator<a name="ase_calculator"></a>